Sweet Baked Ham

-- 1 1/2 tablespoons ground dry mustard
+- 1 ½ tablespoons ground dry mustard

-- Shred the ham, discarding the fat and bones, and place half in a 9X9-inch baking dish (or a similar size).
-In a small bowl, stir together the brown sugar and mustard.
-Sprinkle half of this mixture over the ham.
+- Shred the ham, discarding the fat and bones, and place half of the ham in a 9X9-inch baking dish (or a similar size).
+Sprinkle half of the brown sugar mixture over the ham.
 Layer the rest of the ham on top and sprinkle with the remaining brown sugar mixture.

 - Cover the dish tightly with foil and bake at 325 degrees for 1 hour.
 Serve warm or at room temperature.